masumsoft/express-cassandra/README.md

 ```

+Note that, result objects here in callback will be model instances.
+So you may do operations like `john.save`, `john.delete` etc on the result object directly.
+If you want to extract the raw javascript object values from a model instance, you may use the toJSON method like `john.toJSON()`.

 In the above example it will perform the query `SELECT * FROM person WHERE name='john'` but `find()` allows you to perform even more complex queries on cassandra.
 You should be aware of how to query cassandra.
 Every error will be reported to you in the `err` argument, while in `people` you'll find instances of `Person`.

 #### Find (results are raw objects)